unital/ultimo/docs/source/user_guide/introduction.rst

 .. currentmodule:: ultimo

-The basic idea of the library is to be able to implement the logic of a micropython application around a collection of asyncio Tasks that consume asynchronous iterators.
+Ultimo allows you to implement the logic of a micropython application around a collection of asyncio Tasks that consume asynchronous iterators.

+This is compared to the usual synchronous approach of having an infinite loop that mixes together the logic for polling of the ADC and clock.

+In addition to the code being simpler, this permits updates to be generated and handled at different rates depending on the needs of the interaction.
+For example, the clock only needs to poll the time occasionally (since it is only displaying hours and minutes) while the potentiometer needs to be checked frequently if it is to be responsive to user interactions.

 For example, to make a potentiometer control the duty cycle of an RGB LED you might do something like::